How to measure out your life

 So let’s cover the spread, shall we?
 Depending on your circumstances, it might make sense to consider your life in increments of …

 FIVE MINUTES Action-kindling time.
 The time it takes to get going.
 “You have five minutes to act on a new idea before it disappears from your mind,” claims the writer and futurist Kevin Kelly.
-Habits guru James Clear claims it’s how long it takes to break out of a rut if you’re stuck.
+Habits guru James Clear says this is how long it takes to bump out of a rut if you’re stuck.
 “It only takes five minutes to break the cycle.
 Five minutes of exercise and you are back on the path.
 Five minutes of writing and the manuscript is moving forward again.
 Five minutes of conversation and the relationship is restored.”

 SIX MINUTES Lawyer time.
 If you’re ruthlessly transactional you could take a cue from the legal profession, which tends to bill in six-minute increments.
 It’s the smallest practical unit you can say, with a straight face, that you did “work.”
 (Cut it any finer and you’d mostly be keeping track of time, not working.)

 EIGHT MINUTES Photon time.
 Eight minutes – actually just a shade over – is 1 AU, or Astronomical Unit, the time it takes sunlight to reach Earth.
 I use this quirky time interval as a motivator.
 If I’m struggling toward the end of a workout, I slip into “beat the photon” mode.
 Eight minutes: that much I can grind out.
-If I can’t run a mile in the time it takes light to travel 93 million of ‘em, it’s time to take up walking.
+If I can’t run a mile in the time it takes light to travel 93 million of ‘em, that might be a cue to take up walking.

 TEN MINUTES IKEA time.
 Ingvar Kamprad, the IKEA founder, claimed anything smaller than ten minutes was just trims and ends.
 But ten minutes, that you could make functional use of.
 “Divide your life into 10-minute units and sacrifice as few of them as possible in meaningless activity.”